-- Business License Most local governments require a business license (or business tax registration).
-If your business is in the incorporated city, contact the city.
-If your business is in unincorporated area, contact the county. - Zoning Whether you will be a home-based business or will occupy commercial space, consult your local planning department to be sure your business activities are permitted.
-If your business is incorporated city, contact the city.
-If your business is in unincorporated area, contact the county. - Building Permits Whether constructing a new building or making modifications to an existing one, most work that contractors perform require a building permit.
-If your business is in incorporated city, contact the city.
-If your business is in unincorporated area, contact the county. - Fictitious Business Name A Fictitious Business Name or Doing Business As (DBA) statement is required when: the business name does not include the surname of the individual owner(s) and each of the partners; the business name suggests the existence of additional owners; or the nature of the business in not evident by the name of the business.
+Business License - Most local governments require a business license (or business tax registration).
+If your business will be located in an incorporated city, contact the city.
+If your business will be located in an unincorporated area, contact the county.

+- Zoning Whether you will be a home-based business or will occupy commercial space, consult your local planning department to be sure your business activities are permitted.
+If your business will be located in an incorporated city, contact the city.
+If your business will be located in an unincorporated area, contact the county. - Building Permits Whether constructing a new building or making modifications to an existing one, most work that contractors perform require a building permit.
+If your business will be located in an incorporated city, contact the city.
+If your business will be located in an unincorporated area, contact the county. - Fictitious Business Name A Fictitious Business Name or Doing Business As (DBA) statement is required when: the business name does not include the surname of the individual owner(s) and each of the partners; or the business name suggests the existence of additional owners; or the nature of the business in not clearly evident by the name of the business.
 This is always obtained from the county in which a business is located. - Small Business Development Center You can also check in with your local Small Business Development Center (SBDC) as well.
-SBDCs provide assistance to small businesses or expanding businesses by offering free advice and consulting.
-To find an SBDC closest to you, click this link and enter your zip code: - https://americassbdc.org/small-business-consulting-and-training/find-your-sbdc
+The SBDCs provide assistance to small businesses starting or growing and offer free advice and consulting.
+To find an SBDC closest to you, click this link and enter your zip code: http://americassbdc.org/home/find-your-sbdc/, they may be better equipped to advise you on local requirements.